yagisepone/UI-TARS-desktop/docs/setting.md

 ### Report Settings

+> [!TIP]
+> This configuration section is optional.
+These settings primarily facilitate usage analytics and telemetry collection for improving the user experience.

 #### Report Storage Base URL

 Defines the base URL for uploading report file.
 By default, when this option is not set, when the user clicks **Export as HTML** (a.k.a. <b>Share</b>), it will automatically trigger the download of the report file: